Skip to main content

 A single figure standing at the threshold of a ship crew quarters, two others visible inside, one looking up

-I will say this: the crew earns every moment of loyalty on the page.
+The crew earns every moment of loyalty on the page.
 And the romance does not arrive on schedule.

 The family you find can hold you in ways the one you were born into never managed.